What is the most important thing in life?

 If it is your sincere desire to receive Jesus into your heart as your personal Lord and Savior, then talk to God from your heart:

-"Lord Jesus, I know that I am a sinner and I do not deserve eternal life.
+"Lord Jesus I know that I am a sinner and I do not deserve eternal life.
 But, I believe You died and rose from the grave to make me a new creation and to prepare me to dwell in your presence forever.
-Jesus, come into my life, take control of my life, forgive my sins and save me.
+Jesus, come in to my life, take control or my life, forgive my sins and save me.
+I repent.
+I turn from my sin and turn to you.
 I am now placing my trust in You alone for my salvation and I accept your free gift of eternal life."

 If you have trusted Jesus as your Lord and Savior, please let us know by contacting us through the form below!
 We want to rejoice in what God has done in your life and help you to grow spiritually.